-- Resumes of relevant management staff that cumulatively demonstrate a minimum of five years of experience with broadband network design, construction, maintenance, and operations. - Organizational chart and a narrative detailing the applicant's processes and structure to manage large projects.
+- Resumes of relevant management staff that cumulatively demonstrate a minimum of five years of experience with broadband network design, construction, maintenance, and operations. - Organizational chart and a narrative detailing the Prequalification participant's processes and structure to manage large projects.